Executive & Artistic Director

-Artistic Director, Founder of Ballet North Texas
+Founder | Ballet North Texas & North Texas Conservatory

 Nicolina Lawson founded Ballet North Texas in November 2017 for the purpose of bringing continually expanding productions of contemporary, neo-classical, and classical concert dance to the Dallas, Texas area through its own professional ballet company.
 Included in her vision of a Dallas based professional ballet company was a personal belief in the importance of training the next generation to cultivate and grow the professional company.
-And so, North Texas Conservatory was founded as the official training school that would continue to fulfill the growth and vision of Ballet North Texas.
+And so, by unanimous board vote, North Texas Conservatory was founded as the official training division that would continue to fulfill the growth and vision of Ballet North Texas.
 The structure and development are strongly influenced by Mrs. Lawson’s history of growing up in a studio that focused on the training of dancers for professional careers and her professional career that followed.

 Ms. Lawson’s initial training was grounded in the method of the Royal Academy of Dance at Redding City Ballet under the direction of Jacqueline Lawrence and Cindy Michaels.
-Over the years she trained in Vaganova, Cecchetti and the Balanchine style, as well as the modern syllabuses’ of Graham, Horton, and Limón.
+Over the years she trained in Vaganova, Cicchetti, and the Balanchine style, as well as the modern syllabi of Graham, Horton, and Limón.
 She trained and attended summer programs at Alonzo King’s Lines Ballet, State Street Ballet, Mark Morris Dance Group, Redding City Ballet, José Limón Dance Foundation, Pacific North West Ballet and Teatro della Danza.

 Throughout Mrs. Lawson’s long performance career, she has acquired a vast repertory that includes various principal roles such as; Sugar Plum Fairy of The Nutcracker, Fairy of the Dawn in Appalachian Spring, Flower Seller in Gaite Parisienne, Autumn in Cinderella, Lilac Fairy and Princess Florine in Sleeping Beauty, Kitri in Don Quixote, and Dying Swan in Carnival of the Animals, Les Sylphide, Swan Lake, Midsummer Night’s Dream, Coppélia, Scheherazade, Snow White, Romeo and Juliet, Balanchine’s Who Care’s? and Donizetti Variations.
 Her contemporary and modern dance credits include; Alonzo King’s Gurdjieff Piano Music, Reoccurrence, and Stealing Light, Mark Morris’ Dido and Aeneas, Alaska Dance Theatre’s premiere of Yup'ik (Swan Lake) under the direction of Gillmer Duran, Redding City Ballet’s Red Violin and Scolput, and Momentum Dance Collective’s Over, Beyond, Across, Through directed by Becky Kendell, a project that afforded her the opportunity to train with Project Bandaloop in vertical and aerial dancing.